abiswas3/sportsMaths/ShannonDemon/README.md

 ## One last bit

 Real markets do not swing like a random walk.
 They follow unpredictable trends that no one can actually predict.
-Sadly I do not know how to there is no secret to getting wealthy beyond already being wealthy.
+Sadly I do not know how to solve that problem.
+As far as I know, there is no secret to getting wealthy beyond already being wealthy.
 In summary, there is no hope for our friend Tom, but at least he won't pay a hedge fund scam that claims they can beat the market

 </div>